-A course designed to introduce the student to the knowledge, skill, and attitudes essential to provide safe and appropriate nursing care to the obstetric client and her neonate.
-Through the use of the nursing process, focus is placed on family centered health care during the antepartal, intrapartal, postnatal, and neonatal periods.
-(SP)
+A course is designed to introduce the student to the knowledge and skills essential to providing safe and competent nursing care to child bearing women, newborns and children.
+For the obstetric client, focus is placed on basic care during the antepartal, intrapartal, and postpartum periods.
+Growth and development of a child from birth through adolescence will be taught along with common pediatric health concerns. $(\mathbf{SP}, \mathbf{F})$